Seán Lester: Early life

-He was born in County Antrim, the son of a Protestant grocer.
-Although the town of Carrickfergus, where he was born and raised, was strongly Unionist, he joined the Gaelic League as a youth and was won over to the cause of Irish nationalism.
-As a young man, he joined the Irish Republican Brotherhood.
+As a young man, he joined the Irish Republican Brotherhood (IRB).
 He worked as a journalist for the North Down Herald and a number of other northern papers before he moved to Dublin, where he found a job at the Freeman's Journal.
-By 1919, he had risen to its news editor.
+By 1919, he had risen to become its news editor.

 After the Irish War of Independence, a number of his friends joined the new government of the Irish Free State.
 Lester was offered and accepted the position as director of publicity.

-He married Elizabeth Ruth Tyrrell in 1920 by whom he had three daughters.
+He married Elizabeth Ruth Tyrrell in 1920, and they had three daughters.

 Diplomatic career

-In 1923, he joined Ireland's Department of External Affairs.
-He was sent to Geneva in 1929 to replace Michael MacWhite as Ireland's Permanent Delegate to the League of Nations.
-In 1930, he succeeded in organising Ireland's election to the Council (or executive body) of the League of Nations for a three years.
-Lester often represented Ireland at Council meetings and stood in for the Minister for External Affairs.
+In 1923, he joined the Irish Free State's Department of External Affairs.
+He was sent to Geneva in 1929 to replace Michael MacWhite as the Irish Free State's Permanent Delegate to the League of Nations.
+In 1930, he succeeded in organising the Irish Free State's election to the Council (or executive body) of the League of Nations for a three year term.
+In 1930, he succeeded in organising the Irish Free State's election to the Council (or executive body) of the League of Nations for a three year term.
+Lester often represented the Irish Free State at Council meetings and stood in for the Irish Minister for External Affairs.
 He became increasingly involved in the work of the League, particularly in its attempts to bring a resolution to two wars in South America.
 His work brought him to the attention of the League Secretariat and began his transformation from national to international civil servant.

-When Peru and Colombia had a dispute over a town in the headwaters of the Amazon, Lester presided over the committee that found an equitable solution.
-He also presided over the less-successful committee when Bolivia and Paraguay went to war over the Gran Chaco.
+When Peru and Colombia had a dispute over a town in the headwaters of the Amazon, Lester presided over the committee that found an equitable solution; he also presided over the less-successful committee when Bolivia and Paraguay went to war over the Gran Chaco.

 In 1933, Lester was seconded to the League's Secretariat and sent to Danzig (now Gdańsk, Poland), as the League of Nations' High Commissioner from 1934 to 1937.
 The Free City of Danzig was the scene of an emerging international crisis between Nazi Germany and the international community over the issue of the Polish Corridor and the Free City's relationship with the Third Reich.
-Lester repeatedly protested to the German government over its persecution and discrimination of Jews and warned the League of the looming disaster for Europe.
+High Commissioner Lester repeatedly protested to the German government over its persecution and discrimination of Jews and warned the League of the looming disaster for Europe.
 He was boycotted by the representatives of the German Reich and the representatives of the Nazi Party in Danzig.

-In August 2010, a room in the Gdansk City Hall, the building that had been Lester's residence during his stay, was renamed by Mayor Paweł Adamowicz as the Seán Lester Room.
+In August 2010, a room in the Gdańsk City Hall, the building that had been Lester's headquarters during his stay, was renamed by Mayor Paweł Adamowicz as the Seán Lester Room.